Search Railroad Sites For:

 Area: A IC2: 207, 71

-Map: Fr 38 J 1 Topographic Map
+Map: Fr 38 J 1 Topographic Maps

 The Monocacy River might be the OML's most substantial water crossing.
-This bridge was a favorite target during the Civil War, and the B&O had to rebuild it many times.
-The original bridge was a covered wood variety, but wooden bridges were easily set afire, so the B&O tried iron Bollman bridges, but even they were not permanent.
+This bridge was a favorite target during the Civil War, and B&O had to rebuild it many times.
+The original bridge was a covered wood variety, but wooden bridges were easily set afire, so B&O tried iron Bollman bridges, but even they were not permanent.

 September 8, 1862: The splendid iron suspension bridge at Monocacy blown up by the enemy.
 The water station at Monocacy, including pump house and engine, also burned.